Making Theories FAIR by Version control, CFF citation files & Semantic Versioning

 abstract: >-

-A theoretical model that explains how a donkey solves the
+A formal model that explains why the probability of

 keywords: